 Kingston is a tiny city located in the state of Georgia.
 With a population of 902 people and just one neighborhood, Kingston is the 362nd largest community in Georgia.

-When you are in Kingston, you'll notice that it is more blue-collar than most other communities in America.
-60.73% of Kingston’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Kingston is a city of transportation and shipping workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Kingston who work in food service (8.47%), sales jobs (7.06%), and office and administrative support (4.80%).
+Kingston is a blue-collar town, with 52.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Kingston is a city of transportation and shipping workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Kingston who work in food service (10.96%), sales jobs (8.45%), and office and administrative support (7.08%).

 The overall crime rate in Kingston is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Kingston is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Kingston does not have a public transit system used by locals to get to and from work.

 Kingston is an extremely ethnically-diverse city.
 The people who call Kingston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kingston include Irish, German, English, Scottish, and Italian.
+Important ancestries of people in Kingston include Irish, German, English, Russian, and British.

 The most common language spoken in Kingston is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Polish.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.